pbilinskyi/anomaly-monitoring-alerts/README.md

 ```

 The `anomaly_monitoring` directory contains the main logic of the project.
+- File `checks.py` defines the classes for anomaly checks with methods to run checks.
+- File `database_io.py` contains the functions to interact with database (e.g. execute SQL queries).
+- File `google_sheets_io.py` contains the functions to interact with Google Sheets.
-The `db.py` file contains the functions to interact with database, and the `utils.py` file contains useful simple functions, used in many other scripts.
+- File `slack_io.py` contains the functions to interact with Slack (e.g. post message to channel).
+- File `utils.py` contains useful simple functions, used in many other scripts.

 The `data` directory contains the demo data of transactions and orders activity - both raw .csv files and local database file.

 The `logs` directory contains the log file, where all the logs are written.

 The `tests` directory contains the tests for the project.
 Tests help to ensure that the project works as expected.

 Finally, the root directory.
-The `init_db.py` file contains the code for initializing the database with demo data.
-The `main.py` file contains the code for launching the whole process of performing anomaly detection and sending notifications.
-The `requirements.in` file contains the _primary_ project dependencies.
+- File `init_db.py` contains the code for initializing the database with demo data.
+- File `main.py` contains the code for launching the whole process of performing anomaly detection and sending notifications.
+- File `requirements.in` contains the _primary_ project dependencies.
 The `requirements.txt` file contains all project dependencies (primary and sub-dependencies) with pinned versions.

-## TODO

-- Use Dagster to schedule and observe the monitoring.